-Mirror Wills are Wills that are identical in their terms.
+Mirror wills are identical in their terms.
 For example, a husband and wife who leave their entire estate to each other and then on the death of the survivor, to their children equally.
-These are the most common Wills made by couples.
+These are the Wills commonly made by couples.